|Full Name||Linda Anne Chapman|

 |Present place of residence||

-A village in Leicestershire where I live with my husband (Peter), daughters Iola (15), Amany (12) and Spike (8) a Golden Retriever, Simba and a cockapoo Candy
+… A very old cottage with a tower in a village in Leicestershire where I live with my husband (Peter), daughters Iola (19), Amany (16) and Spike (12) plus a Golden Retriever, Simba; a Cockapoo, Candy and a Tibetan Terrier, Bracken.

 |Colour of hair||Blonde|